Code-Institute-Submissions/milestone-project-119/testing.md

     * As a user, I want to be able to navigate through the entire site, comfortably and securely.
         * When the site is first loaded, a navbar is presented clearly and is easily readable.
 Users are made to feel comfortable with the simplicity of the site.
-        * A hero image gives the user an insight of waht to expect to see in Cornwall.
+        * A hero image gives the user an insight into what to expect and see in Cornwall.
         * Content hinting gives incentive to scroll down.
         * The user is also invited through the navbar to click between pages.
 The navbar remains present on all pages, so the security of knowing you can go anywhere at anytime is there.